-Bebop Scale Variations
+Bebop Scale Guitar Variations

-The most commonly used of these is the dominant – if you hear someone talk about 'the bebop scale', they will probably be referring to the dominant bebop scale.
+The most commonly used of these is the dominant – if you hear someone talk about 'the bebop scale', they'll probably be referring to the dominant bebop scale.

 Bebop Scale Origins